The Broken Crown

 The Broken Crown (La corona partida) is a 2016 Spanish historical drama film directed by Jordi Frades which stars Irene Escolar, Rodolfo Sancho and Raúl Mérida, among others.
 The fiction serves as bridge in between the television series Isabel and Carlos, rey emperador.

 Premise

-Set in early 16th century, the fiction focuses on the events after the death and of Queen Isabella of Castile and the issuing of the corresponding will.
-Isabella's daughter Joanna founds herself in the middle of the political schemes of her father Ferdinand and her spouse Philip, son of Maximilian of Habsburg, with everyone in the Court having a vested interest on declaring her mad and unfit to rule.
+Set in early 16th century, the fiction focuses on the events after the death of Queen Isabella of Castile and the issuing of the corresponding will.
+Isabella's daughter Joanna finds herself in the middle of the political schemes of her father Ferdinand and her spouse Philip, son of Maximilian of Habsburg, with everyone in the Court having a vested interest in declaring her mad and unfit to rule.